 where we introduced the $SU(2)\times U(1)$ gauge covariant derivative,

 for the $U(1)$ spin connection $\Gamma_a\in T^\ast\mathcal{B}$ at the boundary.
 This connection is implicitly defined via the two-dimensional (boundary intrinsic) torsionless condition

-and can be extended naturally to tensor fields $\ou{T}{a\dots}{b\dots}$ intrinsic to the boundary: the resulting torsionless derivative $\mathcal{D}_a$ annihilates $q_{ab}$, as well as the $U(1)$ soldering forms $m_a$ and $\bar{m}_a$, e.g.\ $\mathcal{D}_am_b=0$.
-In the next section, we will show that the boundary field equations \eref{EOMb} imply the second boundary condition, namely \eref{bndrya}.
+and it can be extended naturally to tensor fields $\ou{T}{a\dots}{b\dots}$ intrinsic to the boundary: the resulting torsionless derivative $\mathcal{D}_a$ annihilates $q_{ab}$, as well as the $U(1)$ soldering forms $m_a$ and $\bar{m}_a$, e.g.\ $\mathcal{D}_am_b=0$.
+In the next section, we will show that the boundary field equations \eref{EOMb} are equivalent to the second part of the boundary conditions, namely \eref{bndrya}.